agama-project/agama/README.md

 The script is well commented so we refer you to it instead of repeating its steps here.

+Alternatively you can run a development server which works as a proxy for the cockpit server.
+See more details [in the documentation]( web/README.md#using-a-development-server).

 * Start the services:
     * beware that D-Installer must run as root (like YaST does) to do hardware probing, partition the disks, install the software and so on.